 Unlocking Our Sound Heritage

-Our project aims to bring the medium of sound to the forefront of the heritage agenda.
-We plan to raise the profile of its power in reminiscence work, expand the range of communities who have access to its potential, involve diverse communities in our resource creation and design, explore meaningful new archive material and develop a legacy for use and replication nationwide.
+Our project aimed to bring the medium of sound to the forefront of the heritage agenda.
+We planned to raise the profile of its power in reminiscence work, expand the range of communities who have access to its potential, involve diverse communities in our resource creation and design, explore meaningful new archive material and develop a legacy for use and replication nationwide.

-Click on this link to take a look at the resources:
+Click on this link to take a look at the sound resources and activities:

 Click these links to see our Sounds Familiar toolkits:

 Click the video below to watch a recording of the Sounds Familiar Sharing Event:

 We have reached out to inspire community leaders from different cultures, traditions, ethnicities and faiths to help us reach their respective communities and create new sound recordings for our ‘Simply Sounds’ listening activities, find out more by clicking here

 Please note: our Fair Processing Notice for this project can be found by clicking here